aviguptatx/avig/content/posts/voting.md

 The final term is \\(\Delta V\\) -- the value difference between candidates.
 This represents the difference in "societal good" created between the two candidates.
 You can think of this as the value of the donation you get to make if your vote ends up being decisive.
 This is the hardest to estimate: beyond monetary considerations, there are social and geopolitical factors that we cannot put a price tag on.
 That being said, we are after an order-of-magnitude estimate, so let the hand waving begin.

 ### The federal budget as a proxy
 The 2024 federal budget was about $6.8T.
 About $1T goes to paying interest, and about $4T goes to mandatory spending, such as Social Security and Medicare.
 The president cannot really influence the former, and influencing the latter requires legislation.
 Thus to start our order-of-magnitude estimate, let's focus on discretionary spending, which is about $1.8T.
 Over 4 years, this amounts to $7.2T.
 Within the discretionary bucket, candidates don't fully differ -- both will still fund the military, run agencies, and pay benefits.
-So what we really care about are the marginal differences.
+So what we care about are the marginal differences.
 If our preferred candidate is 10% more effective with this money, that gives us $720B.

 The president also influences via legislation, Supreme Court appointments, foreign policy, etc. which are hard to quantify.
 Let's conveniently estimate the impact of these over 4 years at $280B, bringing our total to:
 $$\Delta V \approx 1T$$

 ### Confidence factor
 Since most voters (including myself) are not 100% confident in their vote, we should also apply a confidence discount factor.
-Even if you are very confident in your vote, policies can have second-order effects that are hard to predict [^5], so you should still discount this number.
+Even if you feel 100% confident in your vote, policies can have second-order effects that are hard to predict [^5], so you should still discount this number.
 Applying a moderate \\(c=0.5\\) gives us:
 $$\Delta V \approx 500B$$

 ## Applying this to the 2024 US Presidential Election